chemoelectric/epr-simulation/README.md

 the polarizer settings together, without affecting the correlation, so one of the polarizers was at zero degrees.
-One could then have worked backwards and found the derivation given above—thus proving ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct: ‘quantum’ physics is just *physics*.
+One could then have worked backwards and found the derivation given above—thus proving ‘quantum correlation’ is simply the correlation, and that [Einstein, Podolsky, and Rosen](https://doi.org/10.1103/PhysRev.47.777) were correct:
+‘quantum’ physics is *ordinary physics* that has been obfuscated.

 Physicists finding the derivation above would have discovered, as well, that the fabled ‘hidden variables’ are a red herring.
 One should